CPMpy/cpmpy/docs/beginner_tutorial.rst

 **Variables**: Variables represents the decisions to be made.
 Depending on the decisions to be made variables can be *Boolean*, whenever a Yes or No decision is needed to be made, or *Integer*, whenever an integer number is necessary to represent a decision.
 In the first case, we say the **domain** of a Boolean variable is the set {True, False}.
 For integer variables we represent this as an interval of integer numbers, [a,b].

 **Constraints**: Constraints are all the conditions that variables must satisfy.
 A set of values of the variables satisfying all the constraints is named a *feasible* solution.
-In CP, constraints can be boolean expressions, arithmetic operations or [global constrains](https://github.com/tias/cppy/blob/master/docs/api/constraints.rst).
+In CP, constraints can be boolean expressions, arithmetic operations or `global constrains <https://github.com/tias/cppy/blob/master/docs/api/constraints.rst>`_.

 Moreover, if we want to model an constrained optimization problem we also need to specify an